McNamara's status for Iowa opener up in the air

 McNamara, who arrived in Iowa City in January, was elected as a team captain, an honor he did not take lightly.

-“That meant everything to me,” the Reno, Nev., product said.
+“That meant everything to me,” the Reno, Nevada, product said.
 “That’s what I really care about, knowing the guys had that much belief and respect in me really, really means a lot.”

-McNamara said the entire offense is excited for a “fresh start” but they’re not concerned with their No. 25 preseason national ranking.
+McNamara said the entire offense was excited for a “fresh start” but they’re not concerned with their No. 25 preseason national ranking.

 “We’re a confident group.
 I think we know we’re able to make a lot of things happen from the coaching we’ve been getting and that we have a lot of talent as well.”